 - Sertoma is a civic service organization that helps connect people with hearing assistance.
 Sertoma has a comprehensive listing of national and state charitable programs, organized by state.

-- The Better Hearing Institute maintains a comprehensive, free Guide to Financial Assistance for Hearing Aids that can be downloaded online.
+- The Hearing Industries Association maintains a Guide to Financial Assistance for Hearing Aids.

-- Some local Lions’ Clubs run the Affordable Hearing Aid Project, which distributes three types of affordable hearing aids through a partnership with Rexton, Inc. a hearing device manufacturer.
-Call (630) 203-3837 for more information, or contact your local Lions’ Club chapter to see if it offers the program.
+- Some local Lions’ Clubs run projects which distribute affordable hearing aids to those in need.
+Contact your local chapter to see if it offers the program.

 How do I know if I need my hearing checked?